 I have 5,000 pet peeves when it comes to the subway.
 One time, someone was eating pancakes and dipping maple syrup with their hands during rush hour.
 That was very sticky situation.

 Under eye concealer!
 It’s Bobbi Brown because when I turned 30 recently my sister told me to start wearing Bobbi Brown to fix everything.
 It’s like serious makeup.

 What do you see for Mini Melanie moving forward?

 We’ve made some really good choices growing organically and taking these slow, getting a handle on our customers and learning mistakes.
 2017 will be a huge year for us.
 Our next goal is to get settled and work on a retail component.
 We do pop ups at stores and at companies, which has been awesome to meet so many customers in one day and see first hand what they’re saying.
 We’d love to speed up taking on not too large retail space or a more permanent pop up at a holiday market.
 We’ll be researching because what we do is so different.
 Stay tuned for a Valentine's Day pop up.

 Still Need A Valentine's Day Gift?

-Make sure to up to date on all of Mini Melanie's sweet adventures on Instagram at @minimelanienyc
+follow Mini Melanie's sweet adventures at @minimelanienyc